webforj/webforj-documentation/docs/components/dialog.md

 <JavadocLink type="engine" location="org/dwcj/component/dialog/Dialog" top='true'/>

-The Webforj dialog component is built to allow a developer to quickly and easily display a dialog on their application, for instances such as a login menu or information box.
+The webforJ dialog component is built to allow a developer to quickly and easily display a dialog on their application, for instances such as a login menu or information box.

 The component is built with three sections, each of which are `Panel` components: the **header**, the **content**, and the **footer**.